beng1307/github/README.md

 ## so_long:

-SO_LONG is a 2D game where the player navigates through a map given as argument, aiming to collect all the items and exit the map with the fewest moves possible.
+so_long is a 2D game where the player navigates through a map given as argument, aiming to collect all the items and exit the map with the fewest moves possible.